tasox/LogRM/README.md

 8) Information EventID (4688) - A new process has been created
 9) Information EventID (4776) - The domain controller attempted to validate the credentials for an account

+## Configuration

+There is times where you need to do some configurations in WinRM protocol to be functional

+On client side (attacker):

+				winrm quickconfig
+				winrm set winrm/config/client '@{TrustedHosts="*"}'

+On the server side (victim):

+				Enable-PSRemoting -Force
+				winrm quickconfig

 ### Examples

 The RMLog searching into newest 10(default value) entries into all event types.